piesuke/herdr-worktree-bootstrap/README.md

 **Linux and macOS only.** The integration tests shell out to `sh`, and the manifest declares those two platforms.

+## Contributing

+Issues and pull requests are welcome.
+CI runs `cargo fmt --check`, `cargo clippy -- -D warnings`, and the test suite on Linux and macOS, so the three commands above are the whole gate — if they pass locally, they pass there.

+Two things worth knowing before you open a PR:

+- **Bump both manifests together.** The version lives in `Cargo.toml` *and* `herdr-plugin.toml`; `tests/manifest.rs` fails if they disagree.
+- **Adding an install rule?** Add it to `BUILTIN_RULES` in `src/bootstrap.rs`, to the table above, and to the detection tests — order matters, because the first matching marker wins.

 ## Security note